Have you ever come across the following types of emails?

 Spam on video streaming sites

 Just like spamming on blog sites, spammers can repeatedly spam on the comment section.
 However, they will be filtered by the streaming services.
-While these spamming occur as text, there’s also video spam.
+While this spamming occur as text, there’s also video spam.

 In video scamming, the uploaded video is given a name and description with a popular figure or event that will attract attention from users.
 Some videos have certain timed images to come up as the videos thumbnail image to mislead viewers like a still image from a popular movie.